 Edging falls in the yellow zone and it’s common to prefer to draw out this middle behavior because you’re still getting the high but without all of the guilt and shame that’s just around the corner.

-A few of my clients were kind enough to share with me what edging means and looks to them:
+A few of my clients in sex addiction recovery were kind enough to share with me what edging means and looks to them:

 * “Almost, but not quite.”